 The A* algorithm is a popular pathfinding algorithm used in games and other applications to find the shortest path between two points on a graph.
 Unlike other pathfinding algorithms, A* takes into account the estimated distance between the current and goal nodes and prioritizes nodes that lead to the shortest path.
 This makes A* a fast and effective algorithm for real-time applications (Russell & Norvig, 2010).

 Pathfinding can be used for wider applications, such as dynamically updating maps, visibility testing, and terrain analysis (Pinter, 2019).

 For the implementation of the A* algorithm (on the hunter’s behaviour tree), a GridManager class with essential functions for the algorithm was created.
-The isValid function checks for a node's validity and returns true if it's not blocked.
+The isValid function checks for a node's validity and returns true if itis not blocked.
 The isInClosedSet function checks if a node is in the closed set, a set of visited and evaluated nodes.
 The getLowestFNode function gets the node with the lowest f value in the open set, a set of discovered but not evaluated nodes.
 The getGridPosition function calculates the grid position of a point, returning a Vector2f containing the cell coordinates.
 The getNeighbors function returns a vector of nodes that are the neighbours of a given node based on destination coordinates.

 In the implementation of the algorithm, the aStarPathFinding function initializes the grid, creates the start node, calculates heuristic values, and adds the start node to the open set.
 It gets the node with the lowest f value in the open set in each iteration of the loop.
 If it is the destination node, the function constructs the path; else, it adds it to the closed set, gets its neighbours, and processes each one.
 The algorithm stops when the open set is empty, indicating no path between the start and destination nodes.